 Every year, new audience members discover the Lotus World Music and Arts Festival in downtown Bloomington, Indiana.
 Here are a few tips to help you plan your Lotus adventure if you’re new to the festival.

 - Friday and Saturday night Showcases are ticketed.
-They begin around 7 p.m. and finish around midnight, and take place at multiple venues (usually seven or so).
+They begin around 6:30 pm and finish around midnight (venue starting and ending times vary) and take place at multiple venues.
 Peruse the Artist Roster here or in the links provided on festival pages.

-- There’s a lot to explore in addition to ticketed stuff.
-Use the Festival Guide on each festival page of this site to see just how much (ticketed and free) stuff you’d like to do.
+There’s a lot to explore in addition to ticketed events.
+Use the Festival Guide on each Festival page of this site to see just how much (ticketed and free) stuff you’d like to do.

 - Come for the entire Festival, not one particular group or individual performer.
 Festival admission guarantees that you will get into the festival.
 If you are coming to see just one artist, and you arrive at that venue early, chances are good that you’ll get in to see that one artist.
 However, we can’t guarantee that.

 - Lines may occur at “sit-down” venues such as the Buskirk-Chumley Theater or church venues, where door monitors ensure that audience members enter and exit only at the breaks between songs.

 - Some venues do not have seating.
 If you prefer venues with fixed seating, aim for the Buskirk-Chumley Theater or church venues.

 - Your wristband is your passport to many performances (pricing info here) — You will exchange your ticket for a wristband at the Festival Headquarters area on Kirkwood (in front of the Buskirk-Chumley Theater).
 However, we also ask that our audiences to be respectful of performers: If you are attending a set at a “sit-down” or fixed-seating venue, please enter and exit ONLY between songs, as quietly as possible, so that we may minimize disruptions during performances.